gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 The Secret Provisioning library provides a simple non-programmatic API to
-applications: it transparently initializes the environment variable ``SECRET_PROVISION_SECRET_STRING`` with a secret obtained from the remote user during remote attestation.
-In our PyTorch example, the provisioned secret is the confidential (master, or wrap) key to encrypt/decrypt user files.
+applications: it transparently initializes the environment variable ``SECRET_PROVISION_SECRET_STRING`` with a secret obtained from the remote user during remote attestation (note that ``SECRET_PROVISION_CONSTRUCTOR`` must also be set).
+In our PyTorch example, the provisioned secret is the encryption key to encrypt/decrypt user files.
 To inform Gramine that the obtained secret is indeed the key for file encryption, it is enough to set the environment variable ``SECRET_PROVISION_SET_KEY``.

 Note that RA-TLS and Secret Provisioning work both with the EPID-based and the ECDSA/DCAP schemes of SGX remote attestation.
 Since this tutorial concentrates